TAndrian/MyProject/README.md

-# Simply open the home.html or the index.html or the contact.html with your browser
+# Download the content of the repository then simply open the home.html or the index.html or the contact.html with your browser